I want to start this out by defining the word stress:

 Supplements that May Help with Stress

-I would like to mention that the best way to get the proper supplements/vitamins/minerals your body needs, is by eating healthy foods.
+I want to mention that the best way to get the proper supplements/vitamins/minerals your body needs is by eating healthy foods.
 One should strive to eat right, and then use the supplements, to supplement your diet.

 - 6 Best Vitamins/Supplements for Stress & Anxiety